Transmission XAS

 - Discuss need for any special cables, adapters, sample holders or 3D printed parts.

-- Book chemical/bio labs, organize lab introduction/training before beamtime with the lab manager or specified contact-person
+- Book chemical/bio labs in the online system, organize lab introduction/training before beamtime with the lab manager or specified contact-person.

 - Discuss with LC possibilities for setting up in-situ equipment earlier than the official start of beamtime.
-This is usually possible for beamtimes starting on Tuesdays).
-This helps plan your travel.
+This is usually possible for beamtimes starting on Tuesdays and plan your travel accordingly.
+It is also possible to use chemistry labs at MAX IV a few days before/after the beamtime for sample preparation or offline-analysis purposes.

 3-5 days before beamtime: